 Alpine tundra begins where trees cannot survive the extremes of snow, cold, wind and a short growing season.
 In Rocky Mountain National Park this zone roughly begins at elevations between 11,000 and 11,500 feet, depending on exposure.

 Much of the alpine tundra in Rocky Mountain National Park is covered with dense turfs of sedges and grasses that support various animals.
 The rich soils of the tundra also support a variety of wildflowers, including the alpine sunflower, which only grows in the Rocky Mountains.
-Only a few animals, such as pikas, ptarmigans and marmots live all year at these elevations.
+Only a few animals, such as pikas, ptarmigans and marmots, live year-round at these elevations.
 Others, such as ravens, hawks, coyotes and elk, will migrate onto the tundra during the summer months.

 On our most recent hike we passed a herd of elk near the trailhead, and then another at roughly the half-way point.
 Both herds, numbering roughly 20 in size, were a good quarter-of-a-mile off the trail.
 You should also keep an eye out for bighorn sheep and mountain goats.

 After climbing the second hill the trail tops out at roughly 11,660 feet, and then begins to gradually drift downhill for the remaining portions of the hike.
 From this point forward you'll have commanding views of Longs Peak towards the south, the highest mountain in the park.
 On your right, looking towards the southwest, is Forest Canyon and the Big Thompson River.
 Eventually you'll see a large rock outcropping almost directly ahead of you - just off to the side of the trail.
 Known as Timberline Pass, this spot also marks the final destination for this hike.

 At roughly two miles from the trailhead you'll finally reach Timberline Pass.
 Most hikers opt to end their hike at this point.
 From this location you'll have outstanding views of Longs Peak, Moraine Park and Estes Park.
 Beyond the pass the trail makes a steep descent through Windy Gulch as it makes its way down to Beaver Meadows in Moraine Park.